Get,

 Dr. Rajeev Singh, BAMS

-Potential Uses of Tejpatta for the Skin & Hair
+2. Potential Uses of Tejpatta for the Skin & Hair

 Also Read: 5 Ayurveda Herbs For Hair Growth

-Potential Uses of Tejpatta in Cases of High Blood Sugar
+3. Potential Uses of Tejpatta in Cases of High Blood Sugar

 Based on my experience, I have observed that Laurus nobilis (bay leaf) essential oil might exhibit antiviral properties against SARS-CoV and HSV-1.
 The constituents of the essential oil, such as beta-ocimene, 1,8-cineol, alpha-pinene, and beta-pinene, are believed to contribute to this antiviral effect.

-Dr. Smita barode, B.A.M.S, M.S.
+Dr. Smita Barode, B.A.M.S, M.S.

 Tejpatta may have some potential effect as an insect repellent as it contains lauric acid which gives it the insecticidal property.
 It may have properties to repel mosquitoes and to protect grains like wheat, rice, oats, and barley from insects.7 More studies are required to support the use of tej patta as an insect repellent.

-Potential Uses of Tejpatta for the Lungs:
+5. Potential Uses of Tejpatta for the Lungs

-Potential Uses of Tejpatta for Cholesterol Levels
+6. Potential Uses of Tejpatta for Cholesterol Levels

-Tejpatta has been studied to reduce the bad cholesterol that is LDL-cholesterol and increase good HDL cholesterol and reduce triglycerides.
-Therefore, it may help in reducing the risk of heart diseases.2,5,6 The effect of the blood sugar levels and the cholesterol level may make it cardio-protective which means it may help in protecting the heart.
+Tejpatta has been studied to reduce the bad cholesterol that is LDL-cholesterol increase good HDL cholesterol and reduce triglycerides.
+Therefore, it may help in reducing the risk of heart disease.2,5,6 The effect of the blood sugar levels and the cholesterol level may make it cardio-protective which means it may help in protecting the heart.
 However, more research is required to ascertain the above-mentioned potential uses.
 You should consult a doctor for serious conditions such as cholesterol levels which must be diagnosed and treated by a doctor.

-Potential Uses of Tejpatta for the Stomach
+7. Potential Uses of Tejpatta for the Stomach

 The ethanolic extract from this plant may show anti-ulcer action probably because it reduces acidity and has antioxidant action.2,5,6 However, you need to reach out to your healthcare provider if you experience stomach problems.

-Potential Uses of Tejpatta for Wound Healing
+8. Potential Uses of Tejpatta for Wound Healing

-Potential Uses of Tejpatta in Cancer:
+9. Potential Uses of Tejpatta in Cancer

 This herb contains many compounds that reduce the damage caused by free radicals and reduce the risk of cancer.2,5,6 You are advised not to use any herbal remedy to cure or prevent cancer without consulting your doctor.

-Though there are studies that show the potential use of tejpatta in various conditions, these are insufficient and there is a need for further studies to establish the true extent of benefits of tejpatta on human health.
+Though there are studies that show the potential use of tejpatta in various conditions, these are insufficient and there is a need for further studies to establish the true extent of the benefits of tejpatta on human health.

-How to Use Tejpatta
+How to Use Tejpatta:

 • Since it is a plant product it is usually safe but need not be safe all the time; a dose of more than 1 gram per day can induce sweating and excessive urination in people.
 Therefore, a pharmacist or allopathic doctor is to be consulted before using.10